yoseph1998/yoseph1998.github.io/source/_posts/A-New-Journey.md

 ### A little bit about myself:

-I am a Software Engineer at C&nbsp;Spire working mainly on the Web side (both FE and BE), as well as on the DevOps.
+I am a Software Engineer at C Spire working mainly on the Web side (both FE and BE), as well as on the DevOps.
 I am most interested in automating development processes as well as making secure, elegant, obvious to use, and stable APIs exposed to the world wide web.

 I am also a man of many interests, I find joy in picking up new hobbies and learning them from the ground up.
 I find it important to regularly make youself learn something completely new and push through that feeling of noviceness, otherwise we become complacent.